 I wish this was a ‘finally’, but it’s not.
 I’m already two days late and it seems to be a pattern the past few months.
 I almost wish I made just one nut butter and one dish, yet I am currently tempted to use the remaining pistachio butter to make pistachio cookies before I post this.
 OK, maybe I’ll add them later if I do ( I didn’t).

-So, my next nutty endeavor was Spicy Peanut Noodles in Cucumber Cups a la Martha Stewart.
+So, my next nutty endeavor was Spicylicious Peanut Noodles in Cucumber Cups a la Martha Stewart.
 It’s not called spicylicious on her site; just my new take due to 8 years of being stalked, harassed and stolen from.
 ANYWAY, I used cashew nuts instead of peanuts, and the dressing was lick the bowl clean – spicy, rich and delightful, which I could not stop digging into before I even dressed the noodles!

 Unfortunately, it was so good, I poured a ton of it over the noodles.
 Because of that, I couldn’t get that perfect ‘Martha Stewartesque’ pasta fork spiral tower of noodles that make these look so special.
 After twirling the fork in the drowning pasta for what seemed like hours, I finally succumbed to my saucy overindulgence and spooned the noodles into each cucumber cup.
 They may not be pretty, but they tasted great; just the right amount of smooth cashew butter and spicy bite, the cool cucumber putting out any fire on the tongue.
 With that said, when I was grinding the cashews, I drizzled in a bit of peanut oil to achieve a smoother consistency.

 - 1 cup (240 ml) cashews (Or use ½ cup (120 ml) already prepared cashew butter).*